atproto-os/atproto-os/README.md

 </h3>

 ## Overview
 Open Web Desktop (OWD) is a framework designed to provide a simple environment for building web-based desktop experiences.
-It's built with Vue.js & TypeScript, and it leverages an extensible Nuxt.js architecture.
+It's built with Vue.js & TypeScript, and it leverages the extensible Nuxt.js architecture.

 [atprotoOS](https://github.com/atproto-os) is providing a set of modules to kickstart your Open Web Desktop on the AT Protocol.